ycaglar/daily-reads/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-swift.svg)](https://forthebadge.com)

 ## Overview
 Daily Reads is a fast, simple and intuitive feed aggregator.
-Add news from your favourite websites and customize your daily reading experience.
+Add your favourite websites and customize your daily reading experience.
+Be informed, stay up to date all in one place!

 ![Screenshot](Daily%20Reads/Preview%20Content/Preview%20Assets.xcassets/screenshot.imageset/Daily%20Reads.png)